franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ![One of the two exchange policies configured above](keycloak_exchange_policy.png)

 We will later use these policies to control who is allowed to perform a token exchange that results in a token usable for requests to the given client.
-For example if you have additional clients that need to obtain a token usable at OpenProject, you'd add those clients to the `allowed-to-exchange-openproject-token` client list.
+For example, if you have additional clients that need to obtain a token usable at OpenProject, you'd add those clients to the `allowed-to-exchange-openproject-token` client list.
 The names suggested here are proposals for readable policy names, but they have no practical impact.

-Next we will need to use the policies, so that they actually do allow the token exchange for given clients.
-Navigate to the `openproject` client, go to the Tab "Permissions", enable the box "Permissions enabled" and select the permission with the name `token-exchange`.
+Next, we need to apply the policies, so that they actually allow the token exchange for given clients.
+Navigate to the `openproject` client, go to the Tab "Permissions", enable the "Permissions enabled" checkbox and select the permission with the name `token-exchange`.
 You should end up on a form similar to this one:

 ![Empty view of the permission configuration dialog](keycloak_exchange_permission.png)

 In the field "Policies" you can now add the `allowed-to-exchange-openproject-token` we created earlier.
-This means that clients matching that policy will be allowed to exchange an access token that has the `openproject`.
+This means that clients matching that policy will be allowed to exchange an access token that includes the `openproject` audience.

 Afterwards repeat the previous steps to add the `allowed-to-exchange-nextcloud-token` policy to the `nextcloud` client.